Limit shapes for the asymmetric five vertex model: case

 for constants $c_1,c_2,c_3,c_4$ which depend on the height function on each facet.
 The first, second and fourth terms are identical to that in the $r<1$ case.
 All four of these can be obtained directly from (\ref{Heq2}) and (\ref{yfromx2}) by solving for $x$ and $y$.

 Figure \ref{bppbigr} shows the arctic boundary for the boxed plane partition.
-Here $g$ is given by (\ref{gbpp}); this is identical to the expression for $g$ when $\tfrac13<r<1$.
-For $1\le r\le 3,$ there is one interior component, which breaks up for $r>3$ into two components, each of which has a ``flat" boundary segment where the height is $\tfrac{x+y}2$.
+For $1\le r\le 3$, $g$ is given by (\ref{gbpp}); this is the same as the expression for $g$ (but with different $r$) when $\tfrac13<r<1$.
+For $1\le r\le 3,$ there is one interior component, which breaks up for $r>3$ into two components, each of which is equivalent up to isometry to the $g=0$ case.